Cleaning Indoor/Outdoor Carpeting

 The innovation was amazing – here’s a carpet substance that can be subjected to rain, sun, and snow.
 It didn’t take long for the turf to start appearing on patios of private homes.

-The problem was that there wasn’t much variety.
+The problem was, there wasn’t much variety.
 AstroTurf is supposed to look like grass.
 In a stadium seat, it did, but up close, it was a little cheap looking.

 Homeowners also found that over time, their turf patios were crushed and didn’t look so great.
 It was also really tough on bare feet – like sharp, pointy grass instead of soft, lush grass – but it was really the only option for indoor/outdoor carpet.

-Times have definitely changed!
-Now indoor/outdoor carpet can look just like carpet or more like grass.
+But how the times have changed!
+Now indoor/outdoor carpet can look just like carpet or even more like grass.

 It comes in a variety of colors, and the textures can be incredibly soft on feet.
 These carpets can take so much abuse that you can actually put them around a swimming pool!